mrdandelion6/textbook_archieve/README.md

-# textbook_archieve
+# textbook_archive

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-The textbooks used in UTM courses that I personally took and used.
+The textbooks used in UTM courses that we took.

 #### Contributing